step-by-step-tutorial/springboot-tutorial/cdc-debezium/README.md

 <p align="justify">

-This tutorial is about integration of Spring Boot and Debezium.
+This tutorial is about integration of Spring Boot and Debezium to capture changed data.
+In this tutorial I use Spring Boot, MySQL, Kafka and Debezium to CDC.

 </p>